 This document was prepared by Joint Technical Committee ISO/IEC JTC 1, Information technology, Subcommittee SC 36, Information technology for learning, education and training.

-This first edition cancels and replaces ISO/IEC TS 29140-1:2011 and ISO/IEC TS 29140-2:2011, which have been technically revised.

-The main changes compared to the previous edition are as follows:
+This first edition cancels and replaces ISO/IEC TS 29140:2020, which has been technically revised.
+The main changes are as follows: